junglok/tem-docs/docs/service/modules.md

 ## Listing the loaded modules

-To list all the modules already loaded by users
+* To list all the modules already loaded by the user

 === "Command"